james-priest/100-days-of-code-log-r2/README.md

 **Link to work:**
 - Link to [DevTools Getting Started Docs](https://developers.google.com/web/tools/setup/)

 **Thoughts:** I learned how to effectively use Chrome DevTools as part of my debug process.
-The combination of VSCode with Chrome DevTools gives me the power and control that Visual Studio 2017 provides for back end development.
+The combination of VSCode with Chrome DevTools gives me the type of end-to-end control that Visual Studio 2017 provides for back end development.

 ---
--->

 ## 28. JS Closures & Variable Scope
 ### Day 28: August 8, 2017 - Tuesday